facebookarchive/fb-flo/README.md

 flo
 ---

-A static resource live editing tool for Chrome that's easy to integrate with your dev environment.
+Flo is a static resource live editing tool for Chrome that's easy to integrate with your dev environment.

 ## Getting Started